- Parents Home

 How Long It Lasts: 3 to 8 weeks

 Pros: Plucking is inexpensive because all you need are tweezers.
 But it can be time-consuming because you can only remove one hair at a time.
-Devices called epilators, which cost around $25 to $70, can pull out multiple hairs at once.
+Devices called epilators (prices range from $20 to several hundred dollars) can pull out multiple hairs at once.

 Cons: Plucking can be painful.
 If the hair breaks off below the skin, a person may get an ingrown hair.
 After plucking, you may notice temporary red bumps because the hair follicle is swollen and irritated.
 Epilators aren't a good idea for use on areas like eyebrows because they pull out a bunch of hairs at once and don't give you precise control.